How to save on gas and electricity bills when you work from home

 - for each bill, the total cost that applies to each room

-Now you can reduce your gas and electricity bills by working out the business cost of each and claiming them as an expense on your Self Assessment tax return.
+Now you can work out the business part of your gas and electricity bills and claim them as an expense on your Self Assessment tax return.
 For example, if you spend 90% of your time working in your home office and the total cost of heating that room is £92 you would claim:

 £92 x 90% = £82.80 as business expenses